 It is general knowledge that a lot of bikes get stolen.
-To put everything into perspective we have gathered some basic information about bike theft in Europe and USA to give you a perspective about:
+But just how much of an issue it really is?
+To put everything into perspective we have gathered some basic information about bike theft in Europe and USA so it helps us to understand it better:

 Bike theft is a major concern for cyclists in both Europe and USA.
 In the EU alone literally millions (numbers vary between 3 and 4 million a year) of bikes get stolen every year.
 Two out of three Europeans either have been victims themselves or have a victim in their family or close friends circle.
 Even though USA biking culture is not as big as it is in Europe there is still one bike theft occurring every 30 seconds, which means roughly 1 million bikes a year.